erlhuang/foodconsensus-backend/README.md

 ```

 # GET /motion
 Gets and returns a motion from the database.
 Only displays motions you are invited to.
+Currently hardcoded to a specific user as authentication is not implemented yet.

 # POST /motion
 Adds a motion to the database.
 An example JSON object that should be added in the body is as follows: